sf-wdi-14/notes/lectures/week-6/_4_thursday/dawn/rails-models.md

 ## Generate a Models & a Migrations

 Create a new model called User with first_name and last_name properties that are strings.
+Look at the output and try to decifer what files it just made for you.

 `rails generate model User first_name:string last_name:string`

-Migrate our database to create the `users` table.
+Migrate our database to create the **users** table.

 `rake db:migrate`